Kong/docs.konghq.com/app/_hub/kong-inc/tls-handshake-modifier/_index.md

     - grpcs
     - tls
   dbless_compatible: 'yes'
-  konnect_examples: false # need to update this once we verify that this plugin is in Konnect post-3.0 update.
+  konnect_examples: false # need to update this once we verify that this plugin is in Konnect post-3.0 update
   config:
     - name: tls_client_certificate
       required: false